I am looking for a summer social skills group to help my neurodiverse son or daughter successfully adapt to college life.

-The transition to college can be an exciting time of life.
+College can be an exciting time of life.
 However, it also includes changes in routine, less structure, greater stress, demands on self-advocacy skills, and potential disconnection from loved ones.
 As parents, you want to see your child successfully adapt to college.

 In high school, you attended IEP meetings or intervened with e-mails and calls to the schools sometimes.
 Basically, you were your child's number one supporter.
-However, you know they’ll need to advocate for themselves in college.
+However, you know your child needs to advocate for themselves in college.
 Our Summer Program is a way that you can help your child adapt to the changes that come with college and learn self-advocacy skills.

-Does this describe your son or daughter?
+Does this describe your neurodiverse son or daughter?

-I have a child 16-20 years old who:
+I have a child 17-24 years old who:

 - has difficulty reading social cues

-- desires to make friends
+- wants to make friends